Complex-valued in-medium potential between heavy impurities in ultracold atoms: Evaluating in-medium potential

 To clarify the long-range behavior of $V_{\Im}(r)$ in superfluid medium, we rely on an effective Hamiltonian of a superfluid phonon originally developed by Landau in describing the superfluid $^ 4$He~\cite{Khalatnikov,Lifshitz-Statphys2}.
 One advantage of this formulation is that it captures a universal long-distance behavior---guaranteed by the Nambu-Goldstone theorem~\cite{Nambu:1961tp,Goldstone:1961eq,Goldstone:1962es}---without relying on the perturbative treatment of the interaction between medium particles.
 As a consequence, the following result covers not only the weakly-coupled Bose superfluid but also the strongly-coupled Fermi superfluid across BEC-BCS crossover, including the unitary regime, at the cost of the ability to describe the short-distance behavior around, e.g., a healing length.
 Our formulation is thus complementary to more familiar formulations for the Bose polarons such as the analysis based on the so-called Fr\"{o}hlich model~\cite{Frohlich:1954,Girardeau:1961}, or the variational wave functions~\cite{PhysRevA.74.063628,PhysRevLett.117.055302,PhysRevX.8.011024,PhysRevLett.117.113002}.

 In the superfluid phase, we have the number density and phonon field as low-energy collective degrees of freedom as indicated by the spontaneously broken $\U(1)$ symmetry.
-Let $\hn(\bx)$ and $\hvarphi(\bx)$ be such quantum operators, which satisfy the canonical commutation relation
+Let $\hn(\bx)$ and $\hvarphi(\bx)$ be such quantum operators, which satisfy the canonical commutation relation $[\hat{n}(\bx),\,\hat{\varphi}(\bx^\prime)]=- \rmi \delta^{(3)}(\bx-\bx^\prime)$.
 We then find the effective Hamiltonian of the superfluid phonon interacting with the impurity as follows~\cite{Khalatnikov,Lifshitz-Statphys2}:

 where $m$ is the mass of medium particles and $\epsilon (\hn)$ denotes an internal energy as a function of the number density. \footnote{ The effective Hamiltonian~\eqref{eq:Heff-superfluid} is equivalent to the effective Lagrangian employed in~\cite{Fujii2022}, from which the real part of the in-medium potential was derived.
 On the equivalence between these, we refer to Ref.~\cite{Son:2005rv}. }